 - As you would expect by its common name, the fruit fly feeds on overripe fruits, rotting vegetables, fermenting liquids such as soft drinks and alcohols, and other foods in garbage and drains.

 - Since fruit flies are attracted to the yeast in the foods, they also may hover around or land on breads and other baked goods.

 - As its technical name symbolizes, the "vinegar" fly is also highly attracted to vinegar and pomace.
 (Pomace is the pulpy residue left from the crushing of fruits).

-- There are usually the greatest number fo fruit flies in late summer and fall because that's when there is the greatest amount of harvested fruit attracting them.
+- There is usually the greatest number fo fruit flies in late summer and fall because that's when there is the greatest amount of harvested fruit attracting them.

 Fruit Fly Damage

 The fruit fly does not really cause damage in the home—it is just a great nuisance, especially when there are a lot of them.
 It can, however, damage harvested fruits and carry sour rot organisms to damage vineyards.

 This fly can be of particular concern in the harvesting of strawberries to be picked for freezing.
 Since the fruit is left in the field to ripen, it becomes attractive to the fruit fly while still on the plant, thus making the fruit particularly susceptible to fruit fly damage.

 Restaurants are very susceptible to fruit fly infestations because of the amounts of fresh produce brought in and the potential for build-up beneath soda fountains and beer taps.
 The key to prevention and control is the same as in the home: sanitation and removal of potential feeding sites.

 Fruit Fly Control